 Question 4: What are the Benefits of a Cooling Tower?

-A cooling tower provides a number of benefits.
+This devices provides a number of benefits.

 - Cost Efficiency – They are a relatively affordable and reliable way of rejecting waste heat from buildings and many industrial processes.